contensis/docs-delivery-dotnet/key-concepts/entries-list.md

 // Create a client
 var client = ContensisClient.Create();

-// Get entries with the default paging options var entries = client.Entries.List("movie");
+// Get entries based on the Movie content type with the default paging options var entries = client.Entries.List("movie");

-// Get all entries with specified paging options var entries = client.Entries.List("movie", new PageOptions(3, 10));
+// Get all entries based on the Movie content type with specified paging options var entries = client.Entries.List("movie", new PageOptions(3, 10));
 ```